Lamden/docs/docs/develop/wallet_api/get_wallet_info.md

 3. The user locks or unlocks the wallet

 ## Listen for Wallet Info
-This example assumes your DAPP has previously been approved
+This example assumes your Dapp has previously been approved
 ```javascript
 document.addEventListener('lamdenWalletInfo', (response) => {
     if (response.error.length > 0){